 The National Highway Traffic Safety Administration (NHTSA) also notes that motorcyclist visibility can be a major issue that leads to accidents, as a vehicle driver’s inattention can easily lead to a crash.

-A Lawyer from the Fitch Law Firm LLC Can Help You Seek Compensation
+A Lawyer From the Fitch Law Firm LLC Can Help

 When it comes to seeking the fair value of your claim, we can fight to ensure that you seek every possible dollar available to you.